gsemet/python-fiximports/README.rst

     from abc import aaaa
     from abc import cccc

-Sorting only occurs for a given block, if for any reason a given import statement needs to be placed after another one, just add an empty line.
+Sorting only occurs for a given block, if for any reason an import statement needs to be placed after another one, just add an empty line.

 ``fiximports`` can sorts all ``import`` statements at once (preserving the 'group' splitting).